llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 - **Redirect URI**: Append `/callback` to the FQDN, e.g. `https://tesla.example.com/callback`
 - **Scopes**: `vehicle_device_data`, `vehicle_cmds`, `vehicle_charging_cmds`

 Tesla will provide a Client ID and Client Secret.
-Enter these, along with your VIN in add-on configuration.
+Enter these in add-on configuration.

 Customize the Nginx add-on configuration like this and then restart it
 ```